Sumo Logic Hosted Collector Destination

 These are the defaults used for secret identifiers and environment variables.

-Note: If you enter identifiers for your secrets and then choose to use environment variables, the environment variable is the identifier entered and prepended with DD_OP.
+Note: If you enter secret identifiers and then choose to use environment variables, the environment variable is the identifier entered and prepended with DD_OP.
 For example, if you entered PASSWORD_1 for a password identifier, the environment variable for that password is DD_OP_PASSWORD_1.

 • Sumo Logic HTTP Collector URL identifier: